Your cart is currently empty!

-North America Is Expected to Dominate the Market
+North America is Expected to Dominate the Market

 - Including 23 countries and having an increasing GDP of USD 24.98 trillion in 2019, North America has a significant electricity consumption.
-This part of the USA has started adopting different strategies to reduce energy consumption and increase the lighting efficiency in the country.
+This part of the USA has started adopting different strategies to reduce energy consumption and increase lighting efficiency in the country.

 - Besides the USA, another leading country in the region focused on reducing energy consumption is Canada.
-The country is concentrated on conserving electricity and implementing a range of lighting standards.
+Canada is concentrated on conserving electricity and implementing a range of lighting standards.
 Therefore, with the growing application of standards and services in this region, it is anticipated Canada to become an important player in the LaaS market in the near future.

 - Thanks to its diverse capabilities, comprehensive multi-site installations, up-to-date analytics, energy monitoring, and networked light management systems, LaaS is very likely to dominate the multi-billion lighting market.
 For example, most cities in Canada are constantly promoting the benefits of LED lighting in increasing energy efficiency, thus encouraging market growth.

 Data shows that LaaS will continue to be a popular option for business owners who are looking to upgrade their lighting system with more efficient fixtures and do so in a cost-effective way.
 If you have decided to go with the Lighting as a Service model, make sure you’re working with a reliable provider.
 Double-check their reviews, the services they offer, their prices, and customer experience.